zarf-dev/proposals/0008-show-manifest-and-values/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

+### manifest and values-files details

+For the `inspect manifests` commands, before printing the manifests of each chart the name and version of the chart will be printed.
+Before printing Manifests from the `.components[x].manifests` key the name of the manifests block, `.components[x].manifests[x].name`, will be printed.

+All of these commands, besides `zarf package inspect sbom`, aim to provide a user with output.
+The output will go to stdout, while all other logs will go to stderr.

-[Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic except for sensitive values which do not have defaults.
+For commands printing deployment variables [Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic except for sensitive values which do not have defaults.
 Sensitive values will be set to "PLACEHOLDER" instead.
 For example, the `ZARF_REGISTRY` variable becomes `127.0.0.1:31999`, while `ZARF_GIT_AUTH_PUSH` will be set to "PLACEHOLDER".
 This is done to ensure these commands can run without needing a connection to a cluster with Zarf initialized.

-Manifests and values files will be printed to standard out, while all other logs and output from this command will go to stderr.

 ### Test Plan